| |

 the fruit of the path would be extinction, while awakening is an

-experience ;
+experience of an unbounded wholeness ;

 (c)